 To include an add-on in a Firefox distribution and hide it, you need to put it in the distribution/bundles directory.
 Make a directory called distribution in the same directory where the Firefox executable is located.
 Next create a subdirectory called bundles.
 Then create a directory with the same ID as your add-on and unzip it into that directory.

-Important Note: If your add-on contains search plugins, they have to go in a different directory - distribution/searchplugins/common/.
+Important Notes: If it is a restartless add-on or an SDK add-on or if the add-on depends on the AddonManager API, this method will NOT work.
+Also, if your add-on contains search plugins, they have to go in a different directory – distribution/searchplugins/common/.
 They will not be loaded if they are in your add-on.

 Scenario 2: Include an add-on, prevent users from removing it.
 The user can disable the add-on.